Medea (play): History

 Medea was first performed in 431 BC at the City Dionysia festival.
 Here every year, three tragedians competed against each other, each writing a tetralogy of three tragedies and a satyr play (alongside Medea were Philoctetes, Dictys and the satyr play Theristai).
-In 431 the competition was among Euphorion (the son of famed playwright Aeschylus), Sophocles (Euripides' main rival) and Euripides.
+In 431 the competition was among Euphorion (the son of famed playwright Aeschylus), Sophocles (Euripides's main rival) and Euripides.
 Euphorion won, and Euripides placed third (and last).
+Medea has survived the transplants of culture and time and continues to captivate audiences with its riveting power.
+The play's influence can be seen in the works of later playwrights, such as William Shakespeare.

-While Medea is considered one of the great plays of the Western canon, Euripides' place in the competition suggests that his first audience might not have responded so favorably.
-A scholium to line 264 of the play suggests that Medea's children were traditionally killed by the Corinthians after her escape; so Euripides' apparent invention of the filicide might have offended, as his first treatment of the Hippolytus myth did.
-That Euripides and others took liberties with Medea's story may be inferred from the 1st century BC historian Diodorus Siculus: "Speaking generally, it is because of the desire of the tragic poets for the marvellous that so varied and inconsistent an account of Medea has been given out."
+While Medea is considered one of the great plays of the Western canon, Euripides's place in the competition suggests that his first audience might not have responded so favorably.
+A scholium to line 264 of the play suggests that Medea's children were traditionally killed by the Corinthians after her escape; so Euripides's apparent invention of the filicide might have offended, as his first treatment of the Hippolytus myth did.
+That Euripides and others took liberties with Medea's story may be inferred from the 1st-century-BC historian Diodorus Siculus: "Speaking generally, it is because of the desire of the tragic poets for the marvellous that so varied and inconsistent an account of Medea has been given out."
 A common urban legend claimed that Euripides put the blame on Medea because the Corinthians had bribed him with a sum of five talents.

-In the 4th century BC, South-Italian vase painting offers a number of Medea-representations that are connected to Euripides' play — the most famous is a krater in Munich.
-However, these representations always differ considerably from the plots of the play or are too general to support any direct link to Euripides' play.
-But the violent and powerful character of Medea, and her double nature — both loving and destructive — became a standard for later periods of antiquity, and seems to have inspired numerous adaptations.
+In the 4th century BC, South-Italian vase painting offers a number of Medea representations that are connected to Euripides's play — the most famous is a krater in Munich.
+However, these representations always differ considerably from the plots of the play or are too general to support any direct link to Euripides's play.
+But the violent and powerful character of Medea, and her double nature — both loving and destructive — became a standard for later periods of antiquity.
+Medea has been adapted into numerous forms of media, including operas, films, and novels.

-With the text's rediscovery in 1st-century Rome (the play was adapted by the tragedians Ennius, Lucius Accius, Ovid, Seneca the Younger and Hosidius Geta, among others); again in 16th-century Europe; and with the development of modern literary criticism: Medea has provoked multifarious reactions.
+With the text's rediscovery in 1st-century Rome (the play was adapted by the tragedians Ennius, Lucius Accius, Ovid, Seneca the Younger and Hosidius Geta, among others), again in 16th-century Europe, and the development of modern literary criticism, Medea has provoked multifarious reactions.